 Our ADSs have been listed on the NYSE since September 7, 2006 and trade under the symbol "EDU."
 Prior to August 18, 2011, each of our ADSs represented four common shares.
-On August 18, 2011, we effected a change in the ratio of our ADSs to common shares from one ADS representing four common shares to one ADS representing one common share.
+On August 18, 2011, we effected a change in the ratio of our ADSs to common shares from one ADS representing one common shares.